konnenhannaford/password-generator/README.md

 # Updates
 * Site has been updated to make generate button feature applicable
 * Site has been updated to allow the creation of a password meetign our criteria
-* Site has been updated to show an error message when one or more of these criteria are not met
+* Site has been updated to show an error message when at least one of these criteria are not met
-* Site will now generate the workign password in the box on site
+* Site will now generate the working password in the box on site
 * Coding for site has been streamlined for efficiency
 * A repo following best practice has been created
 * A ReadMe detailing the site and its workings has been created